Encrypt the SecurID Hardware Appliance 350 Hard DriveEncrypt the SecurID Hardware Appliance 350 Hard Drive

-The RSA SecurID Hardware Appliance 350 includes the PowerVault self-encrypting hard drive feature that you can enable.
+The SecurID Hardware Appliance 350 includes the PowerVault self-encrypting hard drive feature that you can enable.
 This feature encrypts the RAID 1 logical drive, which consists of a dual physical hard drive that uses mirroring.
-This feature is not included on other RSA SecurID Hardware Appliance models.
+This feature is not included on other SecurID Hardware Appliance models.

 Note: You must back up or record your passphrase.
 RSA cannot recover it, and you cannot reverse encryption without resetting your hard drive.